The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching: The DECODE implementation

 \section{The DECODE implementation}

-In this Section we describe our step-by-step semi-empirical or data-driven approach to grow galaxies and their central SMBHs along their host halo assembly histories.
-Our method, incorporated into the semi-empirical model DECODE\footnote{\href{https://github.com/haofuastro/DECODE2}{https://github.com/haofuastro/DECODE2}} (Discrete statistical sEmi-empiriCal mODEl), starts by assigning SFRs to galaxies from a monotonic relation between SFR and halo accretion rate (HAR) derived from abundance matching (see below).
-The latter relation is fully supported by the predictions of cosmological simulations, like TNG and EAGLE (\citealt{schaye_2015, pillepich_2018_MstarContent}), as proven in \citetalias{fu_2025}.
-This approach allows to self-consistently grow star-forming galaxies, but additional assumptions are needed to build-up the population of quenched galaxies.
+In this section we describe our step-by-step semi-empirical and data-driven approach to grow galaxies and their central SMBHs along their host halo assembly histories.
+Our method, incorporated into the semi-empirical model DECODE\footnote{\href{https://github.com/haofuastro/DECODE2}{https://github.com/haofuastro/DECODE2}}, starts by assigning SFRs to galaxies from a monotonic relation between SFR and HAR derived from abundance matching (see below).
+The latter relation is fully supported by the predictions of cosmological simulations, such as TNG and EAGLE (\citealt{schaye_2015, pillepich_2018_MstarContent}), as proven in \citetalias{fu_2025}.
+This approach allows one to self-consistently grow star-forming galaxies, but additional assumptions are needed to build-up the population of quenched galaxies.
 In \citetalias{fu_2025} we explored the simple case of halo quenching and found that this condition is sufficient to provide a reasonable match to the quenched fractions at redshift $z<3$.
 Here we go a step further and explore the impact of SMBH quenching.
-To this purpose, we first self-consistently grow SMBHs in our semi-empirical framework, and then assume that galaxies quench when the SMBH reaches a certain mass threshold, set by a given scaling relation.
+To this purpose, we first self-consistently grew SMBHs in our semi-empirical framework, and then assumed that galaxies quench when the SMBH reaches a certain mass threshold, set by a given scaling relation.

-The main steps of our methodology can be summarised as follows: \begin{itemize} \item computing the SFR-HAR relation; \item assigning SFRs to galaxies; \item computing the integrated stellar mass growth; \item assigning accretion rates to the central SMBHs from measured stellar mass- and redshift-dependent Eddington ratio distributions; \item integrate accretion rate distribution along progenitor histories to retrieve SMBH masses at each cosmic time; \item quenching star formation in the host galaxies when the central SMBH passes a pre-defined mass threshold. \end{itemize}
+The main steps of our methodology are summarised as follows: \begin{itemize} \item computing the SFR-HAR relation; \item assigning SFRs to galaxies; \item computing the integrated stellar mass growth; \item assigning accretion rates to the central SMBHs from measured stellar mass- and redshift-dependent Eddington ratio distributions; \item integrate accretion rate distribution along the progenitor histories to retrieve the SMBH masses at each cosmic time; \item quenching star formation in the host galaxies when the central SMBH passes a pre-defined mass threshold. \end{itemize}